-The Angel SQ is a square emergency parachute designed for very fast opening times with a stable, slow decent rate.
-When it comes to emergency parachutes, fast opening times, excellent pendulum stability and low sink rate performance are the necessary ingredients for safe landings in emergency situations.
-The Angel SQ is effective in minimum height/low energy situations, both of which are common in paragliding.
+The Angel is a pulled-down apex conical emergency parachute designed for very fast opening times and a stable, slow decent rate.
+We believe when it comes to emergency parachutes that big is best: the Angel is relatively large compared to others, this gives it excellent stability and a low sink rate but it still retains fast opening times so that it can be used in minimum height/low energy situations, both of which are common in paragliding.